Tawûsî Melek: In Yarsanism

-Accusations of alleged devil-worship
+Accusations of devil-worship

-In the Yazidi myth of creation, Tawûsî Melek refused to bow before Adam, the first human, when God ordered the Seven Angels to do so.
-The command was actually a test, meant to determine which of these angels was most loyal to God by not prostrating themselves to someone other than their creator.
-This belief has been linked by some people to the Islamic mythological narrative on Iblis, who also refused to prostrate to Adam, despite God's express command to do so.
-Because of this similarity to the Islamic tradition of Iblis, Muslims and followers of other Abrahamic religions have erroneously associated and identified the Peacock Angel with their own conception of the unredeemed evil spirit Satan, a misconception which has incited centuries of violent religious persecution of the Yazidis as "devil-worshippers".
+Muslims and followers of other Abrahamic religions have erroneously associated and identified the Peacock Angel with their own conception of the unredeemed evil spirit Satan, a misconception which has incited centuries of violent religious persecution of the Yazidis as "devil-worshippers".
 Persecution of Yazidis has continued in their home communities within the borders of modern Iraq.

+Some also claimed that Tawûsê Melek was a reference to Ahriman, the evil figure in Zoroastrianism, who had created a peacock to prove that he was also capable of good.

-Since the late 16th century, Muslims have accused Yazidis of devil-worship due to the similarity between the Islamic mythological narrative on Iblis and the account of Tawûsî Melek's refusal to bow to Adam.
-Whereas Muslims revile Iblis for refusing to submit to God and bow to Adam, believing that his defiance caused him to fall from God's grace, Yazidis revere Tawûsî Melek for loyalty towards God and believe that God's command to Tawûsî Melek was a test to see who is truly devoted to God alone.
-This narrative led to many misinterpretations, also made by Western scholars, who interpreted the Yazidi faith through their own cultural influences.
-Further accusations derived from narratives attributed to Melek Taûs, which are actually foreign to Yazidism, probably introduced by either Muslims in the 9th century or Christian missionaries in the 20th century.
+Further accusations were derived from narratives attributed to Melek Taûs, which are actually foreign to Yazidism and probably introduced by either Muslims in the 9th century or Christian missionaries in the 20th century.
 Accusations of devil-worship fueled centuries of violent religious persecution, which have led Yazidi communities to concentrate in remote mountainous regions of northwestern Iraq.
 The Yazidi taboo against the Arabic word Shaitan (الشیطان) and on words containing the consonants š (sh) and t/ṭ have been used to suggest a connection between Tawûsî Melek and Iblis, although no evidence exists to suggest that Yazidis worship Tawûsî Melek as the same figure.
+Yazidis did not have the same concept of Satan as Abrahamic religions.

-Yazidis, however, believe Tawûsî Melek is not a source of evil or wickedness.
+Furthermore, Yazidis do not believe Tawûsî Melek to be a source of evil or wickedness.
 They consider him to be the leader of the archangels, not a fallen angel.
-Yazidis argue that the order to bow to Adam was only a test for Tawûsî Melek, since if God commands anything then it must happen.
-In other words, God could have made him submit to Adam, but gave Tawûsî Melek the choice as a test: God had directed him not to bow to any other being, and his refusal of the later order to bow to Adam was thus obedience to God's original command.
 In Mishefa Resh, Tawûsî Melek is equated with Ezrayil or Ezazil.